Joshua Ravetch

 Joshua Ravetch is an American playwright, screenwriter and stage director born in Los Angeles, California, who co-created and directed Carrie Fisher's one-woman show Wishful Drinking, which had a successful run on Broadway.
 He also co-wrote and directed Dick Van Dyke in his first-ever one man show, Step in Time!
 A Musical Memoir, which premiered at The Geffen Playhouse.

 Career

 Ravetch's award-winning play, Chasing Mem'ries: A Different Kind of Musical received the Edgerton New Play Award and was nominated for the Ovation.
 The play starred Tyne Daly and Robert Forster and world premiered at The Geffen Playhouse in 2017.
 Ravetch collaborated with lyricists Alan and Marilyn Bergman with music by Marvin Hamlisch, Michel Legrand and Johnny Mandel.
+It is the first of three plays in the Chasing Mem'ries Cycle.
+The second received a workshop production in 2020.